-Foer's Virtual Classroom Visits
+Foer's Virtual Visits 2013

 Questions or comments about the virtual classroom visit program can be sent to Joey Tuminello at firstname.lastname@example.org.

 Educational outreach programs are just one example of how Farm Forward puts individual contributions to work to promote conscientious food choices and end factory farming.
 You can join our network of supporters by making a donation that will help us continue our important work.
-To stay up to date on our work and to learn about how you can get involved please sign up for the Farm Forward newsletter and follow us on Facebook and Twitter.
+To stay up to date on our projects and to learn about how you can get involved, please sign up for the Farm Forward newsletter and follow us on Facebook and Twitter.